jsheen/NPI/code/README_code.txt

 Scripts used to generate simulation results

 Folder 1: generate_results (scripts used to generate results of paper)
-- SimpleSScalcs.R: script used to obtain approximate sample sizes needed
+- NPI_SS_Formulae.R: script used to obtain approximate sample sizes needed
 - create_sim_bank.py: script used to create community simulations, with and without an enacted NPI intervention.
 - create_sim_bank_day28: script used to create community simulations, with and without an enacted NPI intervention on day 28 of simulation.
 - search_ss_ttest.py: algorithm to find sufficient number of clusters one generation after intervention when performing a two-sample Welch's t-test (unequal variances).